jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

     (i) agents, dusts, compounds, substances, radiation, or things (as the case may be) and, if appropriate, the relevant level or extent of exposure to such agents, dusts, compounds, substances, radiation, or things; or
     (ii) occupations, industries, or processes; or
   (b) updating the schedule in order that the schedule may conform with the terminology or recommended practices of any international organisation.
-(2) The Minister must not make any recommendation under subsection (1) without first consulting the persons or organisations the Minister considers appropriate, having regard to the subject-matter of the proposed order.
+(2) The Minister must not make any recommendation under subsection (1) without first consulting the persons or organisations the Minister considers appropriate, having regard to the subject matter of the proposed order.

 **Consequential amendments, repeals, and revocations**